 The strongest clinical data comes from sarcoidosis patients with painful small fiber neuropathy — a condition where tiny sensory nerves die back, causing burning pain, numbness, and autonomic dysfunction.

-DOSARA Trial (Phase 2b, n=64): Patients received 4 mg subcutaneous cibinetide daily for 28 days.
-The 4 mg dose group showed a 23% increase in corneal nerve fiber area versus baseline, confirmed by confocal microscopy.
-Skin biopsies showed increases in GAP-43 positive nerve fibers — a marker of active nerve regeneration, not just nerve survival.
+DOSARA Trial (Phase 2b, n=64): Patients received 4 mg subcutaneous cibinetide daily for 28 days³.
+The 4 mg dose group showed a 23% increase in corneal nerve fiber area versus baseline, confirmed by confocal microscopy⁵.
+Skin biopsies showed increases in actively regenerating nerve fibers (GAP-43-positive) — a marker of active nerve regeneration, not just nerve survival³.

-Pain intensity decreased significantly in the moderate-to-severe pain subgroup.
+Pain intensity decreased significantly in the moderate-to-severe pain subgroup³.
 Walking distance correlated with nerve fiber density improvements.

-Pilot Study (n=22): The earlier proof-of-concept trial showed ARA-290 patients achieved an 11.5-point improvement in Small Fiber Neuropathy Screening List scores versus 2.9 points for placebo.
-42% of ARA-290 patients achieved clinically meaningful 15+ point improvements versus 0% in the placebo group.
+Pilot Study (n=22): The earlier proof-of-concept trial showed ARA-290 patients achieved an 11.5-point improvement in Small Fiber Neuropathy Screening List scores versus 2.9 points for placebo⁴.
+42% of ARA-290 patients achieved clinically meaningful 15+ point improvements versus 0% in the placebo group⁴.

 Why This Matters